padok-team/burrito/docs/getting-started.md

 !!! warning
     The installation manifests include `ClusterRoleBinding` resources that reference `burrito` namespace.
 If you are installing burrito into a different namespace then make sure to update the namespace reference.

+!!! info
+    You might be interested by our [Helm chart](./operator-manual/install/with-helm.md), that provides more control over burrito's configuration as well as a [multi-tenant architecture](./operator-manual/multi-tenant-architecture.md).

 ## 2. Create a connection to a private repository

 Create a Kubernetes `Secret` which looks like: